v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 Let's first take a look at the :file:`settings.py` in our project directory.
-There is an attribute, ``ENGINE``, an anonymous function, which returns a :term:`URI`.
+There is an attribute, ``ENGINE``, an anonymous function, which returns a :abbr:`Uniform Resource Identifier URI`.
 That's the database your Camelot application will be connecting too.
 Camelot provides a default ``sqlite`` URI scheme.
 But you can set your own.

 If you set a database file that does not exist it will be created in the directory from which the application is *launched*.